Customer hands store clerk their credit card

 Deferred interest cards may have several benefits, but if you don’t know the ins and outs of how these cards work, you could end up paying a lot more in interest than you planned.

-What is a deferred interest credit card and how does it work?
+What’s a deferred interest credit card and how does it work?

 So long as you pay off the balance within those 12 months, you would have essentially purchased the TV with an interest-free loan.
 On the other hand, if you forget about the deferred interest expiration date and go past it, you’ll end up owing $1,000 (minus any payments you made) plus 12 months of interest.
-A deferred interest card will only save you money if you pay attention to the explicit rules that determine when and how interest is charged.

 Tips for managing deferred interest credit cards

 With any credit card, if your goal is to save money, you should avoid paying interest whenever possible.
-This mentality is no different with a deferred interest card, though it can be a bit easier to spend beyond your means when you know that the interest being added to your account does not actually show up on your balance month-to-month.
+This mentality is no different with a deferred interest card, though it can be a bit easier to spend beyond your means when you know that the interest being added to your account doesn’t actually show up on your balance month-to-month.

 One way to curb your spending is to keep track of your deferred interest balance and how much interest is accruing along with it.
 Simply knowing how much money you owe — and how much interest you could owe — may be enough to prevent additional spending.
 This information will appear on your monthly credit card statement with your accrued expenses and is worth keeping track of.